TOKYO (TR) – It has been a head-scratching past 12 months for Japanese film investors.

 September saw the opening of “Shinobi” (Heart Under Blade), an experiment in film funding that allowed the general public to purchase shares in this expensive, for Japan, $13.6 million ninja picture by studio Shochiku.

 Share sales for the project began last December, fresh on the heels of Kadokawa Herald Pictures’ establishment of the “Japan Film Fund” – a pool of money collected from a variety of investors to fund Kadokawa’s bigger-budgeted films.

-Japan’s film companies are today racking up larger production costs — well in excess of the typical $2 million to $3 million — in an effort to keep up with imports.
+Japan’s film companies are today racking up larger production costs — well in excess of the typical 2 million to 3 million dollars — in an effort to keep up with imports.
 As a result, raising cash is getting more creative and deviating from the standard multi-partner funding model that usually includes only film-related companies.

 “Until now, only companies or small groups of wealthy people were able to invest in the movie business,” says Morito Ito, general manager for business development at Shochiku.
 “This is an opportunity for individuals to invest in something they admire.”

 The Shochiku scheme offered investors two options for investing in this romance epic starring heartthrobs Yukie Nakama and Joe Odagiri.
 For risk takers, there was the choice of placing 40% of equity in the film’s performance with the remainder entering a bond-like guarantee.
 A more conservative approach offered punters a 10% and 90% breakdown.
 Minimum investment was set at 100,000 yen, or 909 dollars.

 Shochiku’s innovative idea worked.
 When the sale ended in February, the company managed to raise $4.54 million from 1,300 investors.
 Four stalwart investors alone ponied up over $90,900.